keyurbhatiya/Academichub/README.md

+---

 # AcademicHub

-AcademicHub is a Django-based web application designed to manage academic resources, including papers, projects, and blogs.
-It provides a robust admin dashboard for content moderation, user management, and analytics, featuring a modern, responsive interface built with Tailwind CSS and ECharts for data visualization.
+**AcademicHub** is a Django-based web application for managing academic resources such as papers, projects, and blogs.
+It features a robust admin dashboard for content moderation, user management, and analytics — all in a modern, responsive interface built using Tailwind CSS and ECharts.

+---

-## Features
+## 🚀 Features

-- **Admin Dashboard**: View key metrics (total users, papers, projects, blogs, downloads) with interactive charts for monthly uploads, content distribution, and user growth.
+* **Admin Dashboard**: View key metrics (users, papers, projects, blogs, downloads) with interactive charts.
-- **Content Moderation**: Review, approve, or reject uploaded content (papers, projects, blogs) with filtering and pagination capabilities.
+* **Content Moderation**: Approve/reject uploaded content with filtering and pagination.
-- **Blog Management**: Manage blog posts through a dedicated interface for adding, editing, and deleting blogs.
-- **Quick Actions**: Access common tasks (e.g., adding papers, projects, blogs, users, or exporting data) via a floating dropdown.
+* **Blog Management**: Add, edit, and delete blog posts.
+* **Quick Actions**: Floating dropdown for common tasks (add content, export data).
-- **Responsive Design**: Built with Tailwind CSS for a clean, modern, and mobile-friendly user experience.
+* **Responsive Design**: Built with Tailwind CSS for mobile-first UI.
-- **Dynamic Data**: Displays real-time data for recent activity (latest papers, projects, blogs) and analytics charts.
+* **Real-time Analytics**: Monitor activity feeds and dynamic charts.

+---

-## Prerequisites
+## ⚙️ Prerequisites

-- Python 3.8 or higher
-- Django 3.2 or higher
+* Python 3.8+
+* Django 3.2+
-- PostgreSQL (recommended) or SQLite (for development)
+* PostgreSQL (recommended) or SQLite (for local development)
-- Node.js 16+ (optional, for local Tailwind CSS compilation)
+* Node.js 16+ (optional, for Tailwind CSS)
-- Git
+* Git

+---

-## Installation
+## 🧩 Installation

 ### 1. Clone the Repository